Digital customer service predicted to be a top banking priority

 “The pandemic has accelerated institutions’ timelines for digital transformation; what used to be three-year plans are now becoming just three-quarter roadmaps,” said Dan Michaeli, co-founder and CEO of Glia.
 “Nearly all banking needs can be managed digitally, but institutions often forget about the critical last mile: Digital Customer Service.
 Convenient interactions within the digital channel make for a better customer and member experience while improving efficiencies for the institution.
 The future arrived faster than anyone could have anticipated.
 Leading banks and credit unions will embrace this new normal, combining modern technology with personal service to succeed in the digital world.”

 Glia is reinventing how businesses support their customers in a digital world.
-Glia's solution enriches web and mobile experiences with digital communication choices, onscreen collaboration and AI-enabled assistance.
-Glia has partnered with more than 150 financial institutions, insurance companies and fintech providers across the globe to improve top and bottom-line results through Digital Customer Service.
-The company has won numerous awards for its innovation—most recently recognized by Gartner as a Cool Vendor for 2020.
+Glia's solution enriches web and mobile experiences with digital communication choices, on-screen collaboration and AI-enabled assistance.
+Glia has partnered with nearly 200 banks, credit unions, insurance companies and other financial institutions across the globe to improve top and bottom-line results through Digital Customer Service.
+The company has won numerous awards for its innovation - most recently recognized by Gartner as a Cool Vendor for 2020, and raised over $100 million in funding from top investors.
 Visit glia.com to learn more.